 “But Tess said her character is going to hypnotize the vampire.”

 “I guess, but she could tell her.”

 “No. Well, it’s up to Tess if she wants to tell that to Lydia, but right now, Megaera doesn’t trust her enough.”

 “It would make things a lot more smooth if she did, but okay.
 She doesn’t know.
 So there’s probably going to be a fight with two giants and at least some of the werewolves.
 So what about these other guys that the werewolves took prisoner?”

 “Like I said, the werewolves gave them to some giants who already took them away.
 Other giants stayed behind with the werewolves.
 Those are the ones you’re going to meet.”

 “Are those guys still turned to stone?”

-“No, but it doesn’t matter.
+Steve was impressed at how much detail Mary could keep straight.
+“No, they’re not,” he said, “but it doesn’t matter.
 They’ve been taken away.
 You won’t catch up with them.”